An overview of applying for a business innovation grant, including funding rules, categories and participation levels.

 What is state aid?

 State aid is a term used by the European Commission.
-It describes assistance from a public body or publicly-funded body.
-This assistance is given to organisations on a selective basis who take part in commercial activity.
-The activity would have the potential to distort competition and affect trade within the European Union.
+It describes assistance given by a public body or publicly-funded body to organisations on a selective basis that take part in commercial activity which could distort competition and trade within the European Union.

 Further information on state aid

-The General Block Exemption Regulation (GBER) covers a range of pre-approved types of state aid that do not require individual approval from the European Commission in advance of being granted.
-Such pre-approved aid may favour:
+The General Block Exemption Regulation (GBER) covers a range of types of state aid that, provided certain conditions are met, do not require individual approval from the European Commission in advance of being granted.
+Examples include aid for:

 - small and medium-sized enterprises (SMEs)

 - risk capital

 Member states are encouraged to focus on aid that will benefit job creation and competitiveness.
 The GBER also reduces the administrative burden for the public sector, the beneficiaries and the European Commission.

 The majority of support Innovate UK provides through its research, development and innovation scheme falls within the General Block Exemption Regulations (GBER).